SymfonyCasts/micro-mapper/README.md

 ### Step 2: Use The MicroMapper Service

-To use the mapper, you need to fetch the `MicroMapperInterface` service.
+To use the mapper, you can fetch the `MicroMapperInterface` service.
 For example, from a controller:

 ```php